Cystic Fibrosis: How to Qualify for Social Security Disability

 Click here to begin your application for disability benefits.

 The Social Security Administration (SSA) has an impairments listing manual (called the blue book) which includes an official disability listing for Cystic Fibrosis.
 CF is evaluated under medical listing 3.04 in the Blue Book.
-SSA will automatically approve disability benefits for Claimant’s suffering from CF who have frequent lung infections or poor lung function, as proven on spirometry tests.
+SSA will automatically approve disability benefits for Claimant’s suffering from CF who have frequent lung infections or reduced lung function, as proven on spirometry tests.
 To qualify for automatic approval of benefits, you must have one of the following:

 - Poor breathing test – Spirometry test results that show an FEV1 of between 1.45 and 2.05, depending on your height.
 FEV1 is how much air you can exhale in one second.